extremenetworks/Integrations/CheckPoint/idtoip/README.md

 ![Identity Awareness](IdentityAwarness.png "Identity Awareness")
 * The Radius Accounging should be configured as follows...
 ![Radius Accounting Settings](RSSO.png "Radius Accounting Settings")
-* Authorized Radius Client is Extreme Management Center.
+* Authorized Radius Client is ExtremeCloud IQ - Site Engine.
 * Shared Secret must match the one configured in the Extreme Connect module password.
 * Session Timout should be longer then interrim update configured in Extreme Connect.
 * Message Attribute Indices shoudl be configured properly.